ricky-fn/chrome-extension-covid19/README.md

 # COVID-19 Visualizer Chrome Extension

-An App that highlights countries around the world based on the total cases.
+An App that lists countries around the world based on the total cases of Covid 19.

 ## Features